 - Trust your instincts.
 If you are uncomfortable about accepting an opportunity, or returning—trust yourself!
 You should always feel comfortable with the those that hired you.
 If issues arise with families who contact you from our list, please let us know.

-Discounted Weight Watchers Programs Available to State Employees
+Discounted Weight Watchers Programs Available to State Employees, Spouses and Adult Dependents

-The Commonwealth of Virginia and Weight Watchers are committed to helping Virginia Tech employees achieve their weight-loss goals and improve overall health by offering two options to employees: digital and digital + workshops.
+The Commonwealth of Virginia and Weight Watchers (WW) are committed to helping Virginia Tech employees, their spoude and their adult dependents achieve their weight-loss goals and improve overall health

 Need more information?